KaloudasDev/github-webhook/README.md

 ## How It Works

 1. GitHub sends a webhook event to your Vercel endpoint
-2. The service processes the event and creates a formatted Discord embed
+2. The service processes the event and fetches accurate commit stats via GitHub API (if needed)
+3. Creates a formatted Discord embed with all relevant information
-3. The embed is sent to your configured Discord channel
+4. The embed is sent to your configured Discord channel

 ## Deployment